diku-dk/futhark/docs/usage.rst

     Load an OpenCL binary from the indicated file.

+  ``--build-option OPT``

+    Add an additional build option to the string passed to ``clBuildProgram()``.
+Refer to the OpenCL documentation for which options are supported.
+Be careful - some options can easily result in invalid results.

 There is rarely a need to use both ``-p`` and ``-d``.
 For example, to run on the first available NVIDIA GPU, ``-p NVIDIA`` is sufficient, as there is likely only a single device associated with this platform.